Cute and Fluffy? Try Dead and Dirty

 And nothing changes.
 Except the dogs whose fate it is to live and die in the puppy farms.

-Words transcribed and rewritten from interviews with Puppy Love Campaigns founder and investigator, ‘Ronnie’, who, since 2008, along with a small group of trusted volunteers has been going into puppy farms filming, gathering evidence and reporting to the RSPCA and local authorities.
+Words transcribed and rewritten from interviews with a Puppy Love Campaigns investigator.
+The volunteers spent over a decade going into puppy farms filming, gathering evidence and reporting to the RSPCA and local authorities.
 Their films have been shown on television and through their efforts, successful prosecutions for animal cruelty and breeding without license have occurred.
-Puppy Love Campaigns continue to investigate and go where others should, but aren’t.
-Into the places where thousands of dogs are incarcerated for years on end to supply the puppy trade.
-Places where puppies and parent dogs die of starvation, and disease.
-Where no-one sees, or seems to care.

 This is also published on the Huffington Post UK